AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 To make a custom wordlist for targeting Tyrell Wellick, all we have to do is write down everything we think is important or related to him in some way.
 This should include everything from the utterly obvious, like his name and birthdate, to the far-fetched or hard to discover, like a distant relative's first job title or references to his favorite childhood lullabies, and everything in between.
 Naturally, we can't know all of this, but the point is to find out as much as we can and then write everything down in a plain text file, one unique item at a time.

-For example: we know his name is Tyrell Wellick, so we should start by including `Tyrell` and `Wellick`.
-We know he works for Evil Corp, so `Evil Corp` (as one "word," with the space) is a sensible third word.
-We might also consider `Evil` and `Corp` as the fourth and fifth words.
-Moreover, we know his position at the company, Senior Vice President of Technology, but since `Senior Vice President of Technology` doesn't feel like a password, we would be better off simply including `Senior`, `Vice`, `President`, and `Technology` as individual words.
+For example: we know his name is Tyrell Wellick, so we should start by including `Tyrell` and `Wellick`, and probably `Tyrell Wellick` as its own "word," as well.
+We know he works for E Corp, so `E Corp` is a sensible fourth word, and its variant `E Corporation` is a sensible fifth word.
+Moreover, we know his position at the company, Senior Vice President of Technology, but since `Senior Vice President of Technology` doesn't feel like a password, we might be better off simply including `Senior`, `Vice`, `President`, and `Technology` as individual words or in some combination thereof.
 With just this information, we can construct a wordlist such as the following:

 ```
 Tyrell
 Wellick
-Evil Corp
-Evil
+Tyrell Wellick
-Corp
+E Corp
+E Corporation
 Senior
 Vice
 President
 Technology
+Vice President
 ```

 This is a decent start, but of course we know a lot more than just these bland facts about Tyrell.
 We know he's ambitious, devoting much of his time to clibming the corporate ladder at Evil Corp, so we should put ourselves in his shoes and think about what phrases he might enjoy typing every time he needs to log in to his work webmail account.
 This is as simple as playing a word association game with ourselves.
 For example, `CTO`, `power`, `rich`, `money`, `executive`, and `success` are all decent guesses because these are all things we know Tyrell Wellick aspires to have or be.
 Since we're also trying to crack his webmail account specifically, we should also include words like `mail`, `email`, `work`, `job`, `business`, and anything else we can associate with the purpose of his account.